puppetlabs/puppet-docs/source/pe/3.7/install_upgrading.markdown

 ## Upgrading Overview

+> **Upgrading to PE 3.7?
+Make sure you're on the correct version.** Upgrades to the PE 3.7 series are only supported from PE 3.3.2.

 > **Important**: Before upgrading, please review [Important Information about Upgrades to PE 3.7 and Directory Environments](./install_upgrading_dir_env_notes.html), as some user action is required.
 Please also review [Upgrading Puppet Enterprise: Notes and Warnings](install_upgrading_notes.html), which includes important information about upgrading to the new node classifier and the new Puppet Server running on the Puppet master.
->
-> Currently upgrades to PE 3.7.0 are only supported from 3.3.2.
 >
 > We generally recommend updating your PE deployments in full before upgrading to a new version.
 We also recommend [cleaning old reports](./maintain_console-db.html#cleaning-old-reports) and [pruning your database](./maintain_console-db.html#pruning-the-console-database-with-a-cron-job), to reduce the time it takes to upgrade.